bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 The "width" and "height" attributes can be used to scale up/down the image that has been set to the size of the viewport.
 These attributes are pure number always assumed in the unit of mm.
 When width/height are not present the size will be resized as such, or when only width or height is present then the other is automatically set to the one that matches to the viewport aspect ratio.
 If they are not present the size is the same as the viewport.

+The "frame" attribute allows it to have a border.

 [ The "dia" bundle. ]
 This bundle builds a vector image such as SVG, Tikz, and or MetaFun.